Getting started guide

 An OSHC service that is effectively providing and promoting healthier food and drinks will:

-- have mealtimes that support and promote healthy eating
+• have meals and snacks that support and promote healthy eating

-A whole of service approach brings together leadership (management), staff, students and families to promote healthy eating.
+A whole-service approach brings together leadership (management), staff, students and families to promote healthy eating.
 Everyone has a role to play.

 The steps below outline the suggested process you can follow to achieve this; however, it may not always be possible or suitable to work through them in the recommended order.